l10nmonster/l10nmonster/README.md

 # Philosophy

 Localization is messy.
 Full of exceptions and bending backwards.
 As much as we want to provide an easy-to-use out-of-the-box solution by offering an opinionated implementation with reasonable defaults, the main goal should be to make solving of edge cases and advanced scenarios possible.
 To do this we try to componentize every aspect of localization with utilities, helpers, abstractions and then put them together into a simplified toolchain (e.g. the command-line interface).
-When more advanced toolchains are needed, just write your own with (hopefully) simple Node.js scripts that can be launched directly or a extensions of the CLI.
+When more advanced toolchains are needed, just write your own with (hopefully) simple Node.js scripts that can be launched directly or as extensions of the CLI.